piskunow/homepage/contents/posts/deep-questions/index.md

 #### Backend

-For the backend, I used Google Cloud Functions to host a BERT model, fine-tuned to generate questions and summarize long texts.
+For the backend, we used [Google Cloud Functions](https://cloud.google.com/functions/) to host a BERT model, fine-tuned to generate questions and summarize long texts.
 This involved integrating the backend and frontend via APIs, a process that deepened my understanding of serverless architecture and its benefits.

 ## The Application